wanghaisheng/responsive-landing-page-starter/content/blog/en/wordpress-2fa-by-vonage-is-here.md

 #### And there will be more...

-It wasn't a totally smooth ride to write this plugin - from a technical point of view, I'd like to state the following: *Anyone who says WordPress Development is easy, doesn't work with WordPress much*.
+It wasn't a totally smooth ride to write this plugin - from a technical point of view, I'd like to state the following: *Anyone who says WordPress Development is easy doesn't work with WordPress much*.
 There tends to be a certain snobbery around WordPress when it comes to Development, but the amount of tech debt accrued by the project over the years, plus the sheer volume of installations means that coding for this platform just *isn't easy*.

 This was the first in my adventures into Integrations (although I also work with the Laravel core team as Vonage is the default carrier for outbound SMS messages), and there will be more to come.
 Coming soon in the near future will be *other* implementations of this 2FA workflow on other popular CMS platforms, so watch this space.
 For now, enjoy your increased security in your WordPress site!